eddmann/eddmann.github.io/_posts/2018/2018-06-15-mince-pie-challenge-setting-up-the-serverless-framework-with-docker-webpack-and-babel.md

 <p><script src="https://asciinema.org/a/6BAfJE1YFYLoSw0StVA9jWUaN.js" id="asciicast-6BAfJE1YFYLoSw0StVA9jWUaN" async></script></p>

 With the Serverless Framework configured and a sample function now deployed, we can begin the process of implementing our API.
-Join me in the [next post](https://eddmann.com/posts/mince-pie-challenge-authentication-with-amazon-cognito-and-json-web-tokens/) where I will discuss the process of configuring [Amazon Cognito](https://aws.amazon.com/cognito/), the authentication service that will be used within our API.
+Join me in the [next post](https://eddmann.com/posts/mince-pie-challenge-authentication-with-amazon-cognito-and-json-web-tokens/) of the [series](https://eddmann.com/archive/tag/mince-pie-challenge-series/), where I will discuss the process of configuring [Amazon Cognito](https://aws.amazon.com/cognito/), the authentication service that will be used within our API.